Grenada Wedding Legal Requirements

 There are a few legal requirements to get married in Grenada:

-- If applicable, if a previous spouse is deceased, the death certificate is required.
+- If previous partner is deceased, then the death certificate is required

-- A deed poll certificate is needed to prove any name change.
+- A deed poll certificate is needed to prove any name change

-Please note there is a dress code in the Ministerial building.
+Please note there is a dress code in the Ministerial Office.
 No sleeveless shirts or tank tops for men or women and no shorts for men.

 In Grenada, you may be married by an officer of the court, namely a Magistrate, or a Minister of Religion.
 The choice is entirely yours.